ChengWeiShih/INTT_CW/INTT_channel_classification/README.md

 4. total_file.txt

 For file 4, it can be created by "ls fphx_raw_*.root > total_file.txt"
-Please delete the text ".root" in this file for more detailed introduction, please check "Channel classification instruction.pdf"
+Please delete the text ".root" in this file.
+For more detailed introduction, please check "Channel classification instruction.pdf"

 =======================================================================================